Dominic-Harvey/Mortuus/README.md

 # mortuus

-A deceased mangment system for modern funeral homes
+A deceased management system for modern funeral homes